agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 # Registration Service

-Registration Service is a component of the dataspace providing Dataspace Authority.
-In current version the Dataspace Authority is centralised.
+Registration Service is a component of a Dataspace Authority.
+In current version to support the [Minimum Viable Dataspace](https://github.com/eclipse-dataspaceconnector/MinimumViableDataspace) (MVD), the Dataspace Authority is centralised.
 In future versions, the Authority could also be partly or fully decentralized.

-Responsibilities of the Dataspace Authority in MVD version:
+Responsibilities of the Dataspace Authority in MVD:
-- Establishes a DID defining the Dataspace.
+- Establishes a DID (Decentralized Identifier) defining the Dataspace.
 - Manages policies defining who is allowed to participate in the dataspace.
 - Manages enrollment process of the Dataspace participants.
-- Lists the available Dataspace participants.
+- Lists the DID of available Dataspace participants.

 ## Architecture

-The MVD's Registration Service will be written in Java and re-use the runtime framework and modules from EDC.
-This enables us to leverage the same functionality such as policy validation, re-use domain objects and architectural principles.
+The Registration Service is written in Java and uses the runtime framework and modules from [EDC](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector).
+It leverages design patterns, domain objects, and policy validation modules from EDC.

-Potentially long-running operations such as onboarding and offboarding must be asynchronous and are handled using the state machine concept.
-The state machine is operated in such a way that domain objects are loaded from storage, processed and then put back into storage to make the registration service runtime stateless.
+Potentially long-running operations such as onboarding and offboarding are asynchronous and backed by a state machine.
+The state machine relies on a persistence store, while the registration service is stateless.

-In the MVD version the Registration Service will use in-memory storage.
+The Registration Service currently uses in-memory storage.

 ## Deployment

-The Registration Service will be deployed as a separate component in the Dataspace environment.
+The Registration Service is deployed as a separate component in the Dataspace environment.
+Deployment workflows and artifacts are provided in the  [Minimum Viable Dataspace](https://github.com/eclipse-dataspaceconnector/MinimumViableDataspace) repository.

 ## Identity

-The Registration Service will have its own `did:web` document deployed, that points to the enrollment API endpoint.
+The Registration Service endpoint can be resolved from the `did:web` document deployed for the Dataspace Authority.

-Please note that in the future versions the `did:web` document points to the Self-Description Document url that allows to retreive the enrollment API endpoint.
-MVD version is using a simplification omitting the Self-Description Document in the process.
+In future versions, the Registration Service endpoint will be resolved in a Self-Description Document whose URL is available in the the `did:web` document.
+This version uses a simplified process omitting the Self-Description Document.

 ## Operations

-This document specifies only operations supported by the Registration Service in MVD version:
+Operations supported by the Registration Service:
 - Dataspace participant onboarding
 - Listing all Dataspace participants

-Other operations that will be supported in future versions of the Registration Service:
+Operations that will be supported in future versions of the Registration Service:
 - Dataspace participant offboarding
 - Blacklisting

-### 1. Onboarding
+### 1. Dataspace participant onboarding

 #### Participants